oroinc/documentation/backend/setup/demo-environment/docker.rst

 About this Project
 ------------------

-This repository provides a Docker Compose configuration file (docker-compose.yaml) and demonstrate how you can run different applications and required services in containers.
+This repository provides a Docker Compose configuration file (docker-compose.yaml) and demonstrates how you can run different applications and required services in containers.
 We provide images with the Community Edition of Oro applications in the public Docker Hub.

 .. important:: This deployment is NOT intended for a production environment.